vector-of-bool/bpt/docs/design.rst

 options.
 Refer to the :doc:`guide/toolchains` page for more information.

 Currently, the only exception to this rules is for flags that control compiler
-warnings: Dependencies will be compiled without adding any warnings flags, while the main project will be compiled with warnings enabled by default.
+diagnostics: Dependencies will be compiled without adding any warnings flags, while the main project will be compiled with warnings enabled by default.